djvill/labbcat-server/WORKFLOW.md

   - A **general** feature branch (for features to be suggested to `upstream/main`), or
   - An **exclusive** production branch like `exclusive-apls` (for features specific to a single corpus, e.g. deployment paths, APLS-specific wording)
   - A **limited** feature branch (in between the previous two; features not to be suggested to `upstream/main` but that may be useful for multiple corpora)
-- Narrow feature branches get merged to whichever exclusive production branches are desired
+- Limited feature branches get merged to whichever exclusive production branches are desired
 - General feature branches and `exclusive-apls` get merged to `apls-dev`
   - Feature doesn't need to be "complete" before merging
 - For testing purposes, `apls-dev` gets deployed to the APLS-Dev corpus.